logzio/logz-docs/_source/user-guide/k360/index.md

 * CPU Usage, Requests and Limits (Cores)
 * Memory Usage, Requests and Limits
 * Received & Transmitted Bytes

+And the **Traces** tab includes all of the spans in this deployment, including the following:

+* Time
+* Trace ID
+* The Service related to the span
+* Which Operation ran
+* The Duration of the run, represented in miliseconds
+* Status code indicating wheather a specific HTTP request has been successfully completed

 You can change the time frame chosen by clicking on the date bar at the top of the tab.